mscwilson/tracker_estate/tracker_details/roku.md

 Set domain sessionIndex |

 # EVENT LOSS CALLBACKS
-Sending failure callback |
+Sending failure callback | no
-Drop events callback |
+Drop events callback | no

 # FEATURES
-Snowplow API (tracker internals hidden inside Snowplow class) | no Remote configuration | no
+Snowplow API (tracker internals hidden inside Snowplow class) | yes Remote configuration | no
-Multiple tracker instances | yes
+Multiple tracker instances | no
-Track an event on multiple trackers at once | yes Event_id and timestamp not overridable | True_timestamp available | yes
+Track an event on multiple trackers at once | no Event_id and timestamp not overridable | yes True_timestamp available | no
 Sent_timestamp available | yes
 Track returns event_id | no
-Automatically track general atomic fields | yes Tracker pausable |
+Automatically track general atomic fields | yes Tracker pausable | no
-Emitter pausable |
+Emitter pausable | no
-Flush events command | yes
+Flush events command | no
 Flush at regular time intervals | no
-Start new session command | yes
+Start new session command | no
-Event index counter for session | yes
+Event index counter for session | no
-Timestamp on session | yes
+Timestamp on session | no
 Asynchronous event sending | yes
-Retry with exponential back-off | no
+Retry with exponential back-off | yes
-Plug-in architecture | yes
+Plug-in architecture | no
 Events are different classes |
 Events are different functions |
 Session pausable |